wr-ssl/M2GL025-Creative-Board-Notes/README.md

  * http://www.futureelectronics.com/en/campaign/microsemi/Pages/CreativeDevelopmentBoard.aspx
  * https://github.com/RISCV-on-Microsemi-FPGA/uCOS
-   SoftConsole project with a Micrium uC/OS-II RISC-V port
+    * SoftConsole project with a Micrium uC/OS-II RISC-V port
  * https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board
+    * sth

 ## What are the HAL files and where do they come from?